E Pentatonic Minor scale

 Some of the chords that are related to this scale are listed here:

-The tones in these chords corresponds to the tones of the E Pentatonic Minor scale.
+The tones in these chords correspond to the tones of the E Pentatonic Minor scale.
 Notice that the match is not completely exact, the third (C) in Am7 and the fifth (F#) in Bm7 are not included in the scale.

 The notes in the scale can be described as intervals, written as 3 - 2 - 2 - 3 - 2 from the first note to the first in next octave.